huzaifac137/Multiple-images-per-post/README.md

 `Includes swipe to see other images in one post just like in any E - commerce app`

 `infinite scrolling to fetch data part by part for the sake of User Experience`

+`dist folder contains transpiled code from Typescript to Javascript  and src folder contains Typescript files`

 ` uploads / images folder`